Skip to main content

 Pricing Structure and Value

 Twilio’s pricing structure is pay-as-you-go.
 You pay per message, per phone number, per call minute, with no minimums, but volume discounts apply as you scale.
-For local SMS messages in the U.S., Twilio’s rate is $0.0083 per SMS for incoming SMS and outbound texts.

 There’s also a value consideration.
 Twilio’s pricing is purely for the messaging infrastructure and doesn’t include marketing features, campaign management, or hands-on customer support in that price.